Famous/famous-angular/README.md

 As configured, you should be able to access the application at localhost:4000.

+##To develop the library using the famous-angular-examples submodule

+`gulp dev`

+##To build the docs from the in-code comments

+`gulp docs`

+##To view and build the docs site (submodule) from the compiled markdown (the output of `gulp docs`)

+`gulp dev-site`

 ##Development Roadmap:

 https://app.asana.com/0/11288022110976/11612210261574

+##Contributing

+We would love to have community contributions and support!
+A few areas we could really use help right now:

+* Writing tests
+* Elaborating on documentation
+* Creating examples for the docs
+* Bug reports and/or fixes
+* Continuing to wrap Famo.us layouts and views into directives [advanced]

 If you want to contribute, contact hello@thomasstreet.com for access to Asana.